For New Moms

 Many women approach motherhood with very high expectations of themselves, and of what being a mom should look and feel like.
-The focus is on the joys and excitement of having a baby, and women often believe that they should feel happy and know exactly what to do when the new baby arrives.
+The focus is on the joy and excitement of having a baby, and women often believe that they should feel happy and know exactly what to do when the new baby arrives.
 But it’s impossible to predict how having a baby will change your life, your relationships, and how you feel about yourself.

 If you find yourself struggling or overwhelmed by worry and emotional pain in the early months and years of this important new stage of your life, it can be very difficult to let anyone know how you really feel.

 New parents are often surprised to learn that postpartum depression and postpartum anxiety are considered the most common complication of giving birth, and can involve problems with the following:

 Anxiety, panic or constant worry